Are you an adviser? Go to Unbiased Pro

 Your dividend allowance

-You have a tax-free dividend allowance, which is in addition to your personal allowance.
+Everyone has a tax-free dividend allowance, which is in addition to their personal allowance.
+In the 2025/26 tax year, this allowance is £500.

 This means that you can earn up to £13,070 before paying any income tax at all.